Curb Your Ego

 Let me tell you a bit about myself and why I am qualified to have an opinion on pride vs ego in Software Engineering.
 I have been working as a software engineer for over 17 years, prior to that I spent 15 years programming as an amateur.
 At 41, I have over 30 years of experience programming for fun and profit.
 During those decades, I have worked with a variety of people on personal and professional projects.
 The best programmers I have worked with have a tremendous amount of pride in their work, but almost no ego.

-The difference between pride and ego: Link to heading
+The difference between pride and ego Link to heading

 Taking pride in your work means taking ownership of it.
 Making the best decisions for the project drives you to work hard.
 This can include.